MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Expression Complexity

 The concept of complexity is somewhat arbitrary, but the library defines it by default as counting the number of nodes in the tree.
 A constant like `2.1` has complexity 1, while `sin(x * 2.1) + y` has complexity 6 (one node each for: `sin`, `*`, `x`, `2.1`, `+`, `y`).
-This simple measure captures intuitive notions of expression complexity, though you can define custom complexity metrics for your domain.
+This default definition can be overridden by providing a custom complexity function to measure expression size according to domain-specific criteria.

 ## The Pareto Frontier: Balancing Accuracy vs Simplicity

-These objectives often conflict - more complex expressions can fit data better but are harder to interpret and may overfit.
+These objectives often conflict - more complex expressions can achieve lower loss but have higher complexity.

 ### What is a Pareto Frontier?

-The Pareto frontier (or Pareto front) is the set of expressions we found where you cannot improve accuracy without increasing complexity, or reduce complexity without sacrificing accuracy.
+The Pareto frontier (or Pareto front) is the set of expressions we found where you cannot improve loss without increasing complexity, or reduce complexity without increasing loss.
 These are the "non-dominated" solutions among those discovered by the search.

 For example, if you have:

-- Expression A: complexity 3, error 0.1
+- Expression A: complexity 3, loss 0.1
-- Expression B: complexity 5, error 0.05
+- Expression B: complexity 5, loss 0.05
-- Expression C: complexity 4, error 0.08
+- Expression C: complexity 4, loss 0.08

-Then A and B are on the Pareto frontier (A is simpler, B is more accurate), but C is dominated by B (B is both more accurate and simpler than C).
+Then A and B are on the Pareto frontier (A is simpler, B has lower loss), but C is dominated by B (B has both lower loss and lower complexity than C).

 ### Hall of Fame

-The "Hall of Fame" maintains the best expression found at each complexity level.
-This creates a Pareto frontier where you can choose your preferred trade-off between simplicity and accuracy.
-The Hall of Fame persists the best discoveries throughout the search, ensuring good solutions aren't lost.
+The **Hall of Fame** tracks the best expression found at each complexity level throughout the entire search.
+The Hall of Fame preserves discoveries - even if a good expression is later replaced in the population, it remains in the Hall of Fame.

+The Pareto frontier is computed from the Hall of Fame by selecting expressions that are non-dominated.

 The Pareto frontier gives you choices rather than a single answer.
-You might prefer a simple expression that's "good enough" over a complex one that's slightly more accurate, or vice versa.
+You might prefer a simple expression with acceptable loss over a complex one with slightly lower loss, or vice versa.

 ## Population-Based Evolution

 ### Evolutionary Algorithm Basics

 SymbolicRegression.jl uses evolutionary algorithms inspired by biological evolution.
 The algorithm maintains a **population** - a collection of candidate expressions.
-Through **selection**, the algorithm chooses expressions to modify. **Variation** creates new expressions through mutation and crossover. **Replacement** determines which expressions remain in the population for the next generation.
+Through **selection**, the algorithm chooses expressions to modify. **Mutation and crossover** create new expressions. **Replacement** determines which expressions remain in the population for the next generation.

 ### Tournament Selection

 Rather than always selecting the best expressions, the algorithm uses tournament selection.
 It randomly samples a small subset (parameter: `tournament_selection_n`, default 12 expressions), ranks them by cost, and selects the best with probability `tournament_selection_p` (default: 0.86), but sometimes chooses others.
 This maintains diversity and prevents premature convergence to local optima.

 The cost function is: `cost = (loss / normalization) + (complexity × parsimony)` where normalization is typically the baseline loss or 0.01 as fallback.
-In some papers this is called "fitness," but the library calls it "cost."
+The library uses the terms "loss" (prediction error), "complexity" (expression size), and "cost" (combined metric).

 ### Multiple Populations (Island Model)